Skip to main content

 No. The source material supports E-2 as an opportunity to pursue, not an automatic result of Turkish citizenship.
 Treat Turkish citizenship approval and a U.S. E-2 application as separate processes with separate evidence and adjudication.

-There is not enough evidence here to claim one route is universally easier.
-What is most concrete in this pack is the property path, with a stated USD 400,000 threshold plus clear valuation and document checkpoints.
+There is not enough publicly confirmed information to claim one route is universally easier.
+The property path has a stated USD 400,000 threshold plus clear valuation and document checkpoints.
 But that route also carries execution risks, including potential price manipulation, undisclosed commissions reported around 10% to 20%, and documentation mismatches.

 Educational content only.
 Not legal, tax, or financial advice.